If you love the environment and you love (can’t live without) searching things online, then you might be intrigued by Ecosia.

 We have around 3 million monthly active users at the moment and about 13 million searches a month.

-Looking back on your entrepreneurial journey so far, what would you say are the most important lessons learned from building up a ‘social business’?
+Looking back on your entrepreneurial journey so far, what are the most important things you learned on your social entrepreneurship journey?

 I pretty much started Ecosia alone, which wasn’t a good idea.
 An important part in the development of the company was when Tim Schumacher, who was the CEO of Sedo.com and now involved in Adblock Plus, joined.
 A business partner we both knew introduced me to him and that’s how we met.
 Because he founded and exited a company already, he went through the whole life cycle and brought a lot of know-how to the company.